OktaEdu/es-delivery-ci4d-lab-guide/ci4d-lab-guide.md

 ## Access the Okta Branding UI
 Before we make any changes to the default Sign-in Page code, let's see what we can customize the SIW without touching any code at all.
-We'll do this with Okta's Theme Builder.
+We'll do this with Okta's Branding UI.

 Navigate to `Customize` > `Branding`